-This section describes the institutional structure through which MOHCD administers the Housing Opportunities for Persons with AIDS (HOPWA) Program.
+This section describes the institutional structure through which MOHCD administers the HOPWA Program.
 Primary partners are the private, non-profit and public sectors which help to create capital projects, provide supportive services, rental assistance, and technical assistance.
 This section outlines the role of these primary partners and related issues.